 The three above components are the biggest hangups on cheap laptops, but there are several more items to watch out for.
 On a low-quality machine, you might find a touchpad that’s too small, or difficult to click.
 The keyboard might have an awkward layout or sticky buttons, and the built-in speakers probably aren’t great.

 We’ve discussed the needs of different folks, and the aspects of cheap machines that can cause problems.
-The best way to decide for yourself if you should buy a cheap machine or shell out an extra few hundred dollars is to consider how much time you spend on your computer.
+The best way to decide for yourself if you should buy a cheap laptop is to consider how much time you spend on your computer.

 If you only hop on your laptop for twenty minutes a day to check email and browse social media, you don’t need much more than the bare minimum.
 You’ll have to deal with slow boot times and a lackluster display, but since you won’t use it much, it’s not worth $300 more to avoid these nuisances.

 However, if you spend hours every day on your computer, it’s a different story.
 When you use your PC as an entertainment hub or working, a slow machine can drastically worsen your experience.
 Squinting over a tiny screen while you wait for your computer to unfreeze is simply miserable.